 The financial statements are prepared under IFRS.
-Profit has increased from €36m in 2019 to €166m in 2020.
-This is mainly due to lower expenses, the impact of GBP interest rate movements of the guarantees on the UK unit-linked business, foreign exchange movements and the UK group business growth and lower claims.
+Profit has decreased from €166m in 2020 to €128m in 2021.
+This is mainly due to the impact of the updated reinsurance treaty with Metlife Bermuda

 There are no material changes by line of business or by geographical segment over the reporting period.